The ‘Community Tech Workers’: A Community-Driven Model to Support Economic Mobility by Bridging the Digital Divide

 Participation in the program includes training for workers, which could lead to occupations that do not require advanced degrees, provide a good salary, and are predicted to grow as technology becomes more pervasive.

-The process: As of August 2021, the research team has completed two rounds of community tech worker recruitment and training.
-Researchers are in the process of surveying community tech workers to learn more about what worked well with the training, how to improve future training, and how to reach a wider audience for community tech worker recruitment.
+The process: The research team has completed mupltiple rounds of community tech worker recruitment and training.
+Researchers surveyed community tech workers to learn more about what worked well with the training, how to improve future training, and how to reach a wider audience for community tech worker recruitment.

-The next phase of this project will be to recruit seniors who want to develop their digital skills and deploy community tech workers to support them for four months.
+In addition to recruiting seniors who want to develop their digital skills and deploy community tech workers to support them for four months, U-M also received funding from the Ewing Marion Kauffman Foundation to expand the community tech workers program to serve small business owners in Detroit.

 Tawanna Dillahunt, U-M School of Information